FahrentH8t/SAMP-Mods/README.md

 ### ⏱️ Framerate Vigilante

 Improves frame pacing and fixes issues caused by high FPS, resulting in smoother and more consistent gameplay in GTA San Andreas.
+You also need this for true 60 FPS experience.

 ### 🌅 SkyGrad.asi